GPT-2 – Language Models are Unsupervised Multitask Learners

 gpt1 architecture

-GPT-2 uses a transformer-based architecture, the same as GPT-1, with the following sizes
+In GPT-2, a transformer-based architecture is used, just like in GPT-1, with the following sizes

 Parameters Layers d_model